Wrongful Death FAQs

 Have You Lost A Loved One To Wrongful Death?
 We Can Help.
 Call Now.

-If you have lost a loved one to wrongful death, the experienced wrongful death attorneys at Rosenthal & Kreeger LLP, with offices in Sacramento and Roseville, can help you.
+If you have lost a loved one to wrongful death, the experienced Sacramento injury attorneys at Rosenthal & Kreeger LLP, with offices in Sacramento and Roseville, can help you.
 Your initial consultation with us is always free, and we can meet with you at a time or place convenient to you, or you can schedule an appointment at our offices.
 To schedule your free initial consultation, call (916) 774-7200 or complete the online form.